-Scanning a large-volume drive is very time-consuming regardless what file recovery software you use.
+JP’s Note: Scanning a large-volume drive is very time-consuming regardless what file recovery software you use.
 Some of those programs even crash during the process, which is definitely annoying.
-I tested Stellar Data Recovery and actually loved their "Save Scan" feature (you can see my review here).
+I tested Stellar Data Recovery for Mac and actually loved their “Save Scan” feature.
 If EaseUs could also add a similar feature, that would be awesome.

 The Reasons Behind My Ratings

 EaseUS Data Recovery Wizard Pro did an excellent job recovering all my test files.
 It recovered files that were deleted and formatted.
 It was easy to find the needed files, the scan was thorough, and everything was neatly organized.
 I can’t find much fault in a file recovery program that recovered all the files it needed to recover.

 The price is reasonable but slightly on the expensive side.
 Data rescue programs are usually priced between $40 to $100, so the $89.95 price tag is just above the average.
 However, with the stellar performance it gave, I can’t really complain.

 The program was straightforward and easy to understand.
 The instructions that showed after the scan were very helpful and informative.
 It might get overwhelming with all the folders and files that the program might find, but it was easy to understand how all the deleted files are organized.